 Skip to Content

-Ticks pose Summer threat in Southeast Idaho: Here’s how to protect yourself and your family
+Ticks pose Summer threat in Southeast Idaho: Here’s how to protect you, your family and your pets

 IDAHO FALLS, Idaho (KIFI) – Ticks may be tiny, but they can carry serious diseases, making prevention especially important during outdoor activities like hiking, camping, or even working in your yard.